About six feet tall. But I’m told I don’t assert my height. Maybe that’s a polite way of people telling me I slouch.

 - I think if you’re going to research and then read the top 200 Christian blogs, you’re going to see a disproportionate representation from a single doctrinal stream and/or worldview; so this one tries to give equal time to other views and ideas while still remaining somewhat Evangelical.

 - I use the internet, but I don’t write about it or its various manifestations.
 I borrow my wife’s Facebook account to keep in touch with friends and family and update a business page.
-I finally joined Twitter.
+I finally joined Twitter, but don’t have a huge following because I make people complete a 5-page application form.
 Have a cell phone but don’t text.
 This blog is just not into gadgets, I guess.

 - Though it’s been many years, I still have empathy for people on dial-up internet.
 So I never embedded video here to the point where some people thought I didn’t know how.
-Finally in April 2011, with people in rural areas increasingly getting access to high speed internet — in some cases better than our own — I caved on this one.
+Finally in April 2011, with people in rural areas increasingly getting access to high-speed — in some cases better than our own — I caved on this one.
 But I trust you’ll hold me accountable not to get ‘lazy’ with videos.
-If you’re still not on high speed, enjoy the pre-2011 archives.
+If you’re still not on high-speed, enjoy the pre-2011 archives.

 - To borrow the phrase from my original USA Today blog, “Matters of Faith, Because Faith Matters;” this is all about living as a Christ-follower, writing about it, and celebrating other writing by other people.